Bifidobacterium longum: Metabolism

 B. longum is considered to be a scavenger, possessing multiple catabolic pathways to use a large variety of nutrients to increase its competitiveness among the gut microbiota.
 Up to 19 types of permease exist to transport various carbohydrates with 13 being ATP-binding cassette transporters.
 B. longum has several glycosyl hydrolases to metabolise complex oligosaccharides for carbon and energy.
 This is necessary as mono- and disaccharides have usually been consumed by the time they reach the lower gastrointestinal tract where B. longum resides.
 In addition, B. longum can uniquely ferment galactomannan-rich natural gum using glucosaminidases and alpha-mannosidases that participate in the fermentation of glucosamine and mannose, respectively.
 The high number of genes associated with oligosaccharide metabolism is a result of gene duplication and horizontal gene transfer, indicating that B. longum is under selective pressure to increase its capability to compete for various substrates in the gastrointestinal tract.

 Furthermore, B. longum possesses hydrolases, deaminases, and dehydratases to ferment amino acids.
 B. longum also has bile salt hydrolases to hydrolyze bile salts into amino acids and bile acids.
 The function of this is not clear, although B. longum could use the amino acids products to better tolerate bile salts.

+Among six tested strains of Bifidobacterium from human gut, only B. longum biotype infantis demonstrated significant growth on human milk oligosaccharides as the sole carbon source.